-Mr. Scheifele left the Navy for an academic career that allows him to fulfil his taste for research and teaching.
-He has a master’s degree from the University of Connecticut where he is presently completing a doctorate.
+Dr. Scheifele left the Navy for an academic career that allows him to fulfil his taste for research and teaching.
+He has Doctorate and medical degrees from the University of Connecticut.

 What does he do, exactly?
-He directs research programmes dealing with sub-aquatic acoustics and bioacoustics.
+He directs research programmes dealing with animal audiology, sub-aquatic acoustics and bioacoustics.
 This leads him to work mostly with beluga whales, minke whales and fin whales.
-He also teaches physics, oceanography and the biology of marine mammals to students at the University of Connecticut.
+He also teaches human medicine, physics, oceanography and the biology of marine mammals to students at the University of Cincinnati.
 As well, he is affiliated with the American School for the Deaf where he conducts research in audiology and teaches high school students.
 His expert ears are also in the service of the St. Lawrence beluga whales.
-Since 1996, in collaboration with the GREMM, Mr. Scheifele has been conducting a research programme to evaluate the effects of noise pollution on this endangered population.
+Since 1996, in collaboration with the GREMM, Dr. Scheifele has been conducting a research programme to evaluate the effects of noise pollution on this endangered population.

-So it is that Mr. Scheifele succeeds in clearing up many mysteries and resolving many enigmas by listening to the sea, not with a shell, but with a hydrophone.
+So it is that Dr. Scheifele succeeds in clearing up many mysteries and resolving many enigmas by listening to the sea, not with a shell, but with a hydrophone.